Home

 Rainfall

 The mountains of southern New South Wales, Victoria and Tasmania are normally the wettest locations in southern Australia.
-It's common for this area to have more than 2000 millimetres of rain annually.
-The majority of the precipitation in the winter occurs in the form of snow.
+It's common for this area to receive more than 2000 millimetres of rain annually.
+The majority of the precipitation during the winter occurs in the form of snow.

-In the summer, most of the mountains have a quick bursts of rain associated with localised afternoon thunderstorms.
-You need to be very careful if you plan to bush walk up in the mountains since cloud-to-ground lightning strikes are common in the warmer months.
+In the summer, most of the mountains have short bursts of rain associated with localised afternoon thunderstorms.
+You need to be very careful if you plan to bush walk up into the mountains since cloud-to-ground lightning strikes are common in the warmer months.

+In Tasmania, there is a wide variation in rainfall.
+The eastern parts of Tasmania are much drier than most areas in the west.
+The south western coastline of Tasmania receives a little over 3000 millimetres annually and is buffeted by strong to gale force south-west winds during the wintertime.
 It's quite common in the winter for fog and drizzle to hang around for weeks.
-So you'll be very fortunate if you do see the sun at all in the winter months in south western Tasmania.
-In comparison, the north eastern parts of Tasmania has mostly sunny weather and much lower rainfall totals.
+So you'll be very fortunate if you do see the sun at all in the winter months in south-western Tasmania.
+In comparison, the north-eastern parts of Tasmania has mostly sunny weather and much lower rainfall totals.
 The wettest time of year in Tasmania is in the winter just like it is in southern Western Australia.

-This of course leads me into the next and final topic:
+This of course leads me into the next topic:

 The temperature in the winter months hover around 17-19°C (63-66°F) by day.
 In the summer, you can expect temperatures to regularly rise above 40°C (104°F) for days on end until a cool change brings relief.
 The locals in part of the world call this cool change (i.e. sea breeze) the "Freemantle doctor" since it appears that the cool weather has just arrived in time to save the heat-weary locals.